Lautaroef/loan_application_service/README.md

       "amount": 10000.50,
       "term": 12,
   },
-  {
-      "id": 2,
-      "applicantId": 4,
-      "status": "pending",
-      "amount": "2000.00",
-      "term": 1,
-  },
   ...
 ]
 ```

 ### Security Features
-- Passwords are hashed using `bcrypt` before storage.
+- Passwords are hashed using `bcrypt`.
-- Input validation and sanitization are implemented to prevent injection attacks (using `express-validator`).
+- Input validation and sanitization prevent injection attacks (using `express-validator`).
 - Rate limiting is applied to all endpoints to prevent brute-force attacks (using `express-rate-limit`).

 ### Types
-Add necessary types to `types.d.ts`
+Extend Express `Request` object in `types.d.ts` to include user authentication details.